A bunch of broccoli on a green surface

 What is Qi Stagnation?

-One of the most common causes of qi stagnation is emotional stress, particularly frustration, worry, or repressed emotions.
-A fast-paced lifestyle often leads to chronic stress, shallow breathing, and lack of mindful movement, all of which disrupt the smooth flow of qi in the body.
-Constant busyness and emotional suppression can cause tension, particularly in the liver system.
+One of the most common contributors to qi stagnation is emotional stress, particularly frustration, worry, or suppressed emotions.
+Fast-paced lifestyles often encourage chronic stress, shallow breathing, and a lack of mindful movement, all of which interfere with the smooth movement of qi in the body.
+In traditional Chinese medicine (TCM), this tension frequently affects the liver system, which is responsible for keeping energy moving freely throughout the body.

 What Are Signs & Symptoms of Qi Stagnation?